Home » Skin Care » Body Skin Care » Skin Tanning

 Our skin is the largest organ of the human body.
 An average adult’s skin weighs approximately 9 pounds and protects the human body from detrimental pollutants that can be found in the air or water and other sources.
 There are numerous functions of the skin but tanning can, at times, have an adverse effect on the skin.

 Our skin isdivided into 3 different layers.
 The outermost layer is the epidermis, where tans are produced.
 The middle or second layer, the dermis, contains collagen and elastin that helps in maintaining the firmness of the skin.
 It also helps in fighting against infections.
-Several other structures including nerve fibers and vessels are also embedded in the dermis.
+Several other structures including nerve fibers and blood vessels are also embedded in the dermis.
 The innermost or the bottom layer of the skin is the subcutaneous tissue.
 This layer is primarily composed of fats and helps in binding the skin to our body.
 These tissues have multiple purposes such as serving as the food reserve of the body, insulation and a shock absorber.

 The outermost layer of the skin is composed of different cells, of which the three main types are: Basal cells, Keratinocytes and Melanocytes.
 Melanocytes are the pigment cells and this contributes to the skin pigmentation.